 Aligned with current industry standards, as evidenced in the curriculum frameworks.
 The local career and technical advisory committee will certify that courses meet industry standards.

-II.
+Recorded on the student’s transcripts as the academic course the equivalence credit fulfills.

+III.
 Computer Science Courses